The Scull Auction: A Turning Point in Contemporary Art and Art Investing

 2. Rise of Art Investment:

-The auction also catalyzed the rise of art as an investment vehicle.
+The auction also catalysed the rise of art as an investment vehicle.
 As collectors witnessed the remarkable returns earned by Scull's collection, art transitioned from being merely aesthetically pleasing to a strategic investment asset.
 The Scull auction created a sense of urgency among investors, propelling them to explore contemporary art as a viable financial instrument.
 This shift not only expanded the pool of collectors but also injected new capital into the art market, transforming it into a more robust and dynamic arena.